 Select Wines

-The first three vintages of Newton were produced from purchased grapes.
-Today, Newton creates several different tiers of wine.
-Our favorite is their Merlot, which is part of their Unfiltered Portfolio of wines.
-The 2006 Newton Vineyards Merlot has a very fruit forward but elegant nose as well as slight hints of old leather and tobacco on the finish.
+The 2006 Newton Vineyards Merlot (part of their Unfiltered Portfolio of wines) offers a very fruit forward but elegant nose as well as slight hints of old leather and tobacco on the finish.
 Note that because Newton replanted a number of their Merlot vines, this wine was not made for several years but came back into production with the 2021 vintage.

 —